6 Landing Page A/B Test Examples to Improve Your Conversion Rate

 Landing Page A/B Test #1: Unique Selling Proposition (USP)

 The landing page’s current headline (“making business personal”), is not really a USP so much as a slogan.
 The difficulty with this is that many brands consider their slogan to be a part of their business identity - especially if they have been running for many years.
 Sidelining can be emotionally very difficult.

 Get over it.
 This is business.
 For example, let’s take McDonald’s, whose slogan “I’m lovin’ it” is perhaps the most well-known in the world.
 Their landing page’s current headline?
 “The menu you love, plus so much more”.
 This is a USP.
 It’s a unique sale’s point built on offering what people already know and like, with the addition of new and exciting options.

 Anytime your business becomes more impressive than another, use the power of a comparison value proposition to encourage conversion.

-Once you’ve got a great format and text, rotate a few images through your testing cycle to find which gets the most response.
+Once you’ve got a great format and text, rotate a few images or videos through your testing cycle to find which gets the most response.
 They’re one of the easiest things to test, but one of the more difficult to anticipate.